haugkjet/haugkjet/README.md

 ### 👋 About Me:

 - 👨‍💻 I'm a developer from **Stavanger, Norway**
-- 🌱 Web and graphics development
+- 🌱 Web Development, AI/Machine Learning, 3D/Graphics, Crypto/Web3
-- 🌱 ThreeJS, NextJS, Blender and webassembly
 - 👯 I’d be delighted to collaborate with other learners
 - 🐦  **Twitter**, [@haugkjet](https://twitter.com/haugkjet)
 <!--